-Since this Security Target claims strict conformance to the PP [10], the assumptions defined in section 3.4 of the Protection Profile, described in section 3.4 "Assumptions" of the Hardware Security Target [11], and shown in Table 4, are valid for this Security Target.
+Since this Security Target claims strict conformance to the PP [10], the assumptions defined in section 3.4 of the Protection Profile, described in section 3.4 "Assumptions" of the Hardware Security Target [11], and shown in Table 3, are valid for this Security Target.

-Table 4.
+Table 3.
 Assumptions defined in the PP [10] and the Hardware Security Target [11]

-Name Title Defined in A.Process-Sec-IC Protection during Packaging, Finishing and Personalization PP [10] A.Plat-Appl Usage of Hardware Platform PP [10] A.Resp-Appl Treatment of User Data PP [10] A.Check-Init Check of initialisation data by the Smartcard Embedded Software HW-ST [11] A.Key-Function Usage of Key-dependent Functions HW-ST [11] A.Secure-Values Usage of secure values HW-ST [11] A.Terminal-Support Terminal support to ensure integrity and confidentiality HW-ST [11]
+Name Title Defined in A.Process-Sec-IC Protection during Packaging, Finishing and Personalization PP [10] A.Plat-Appl Usage of Hardware Platform PP [10] A.Resp-Appl Treatment of User Data PP [10] A.Check-Init Check of initialisation data by the Smartcard Embedded Software HW-ST [11] A.Key-Function Usage of Key-dependent Functions HW-ST [11]